MalyanSystem/m200u_wiki/docs/downloads.md

 **Note**:
 - Always download software from official sources or this wiki
-- The USB storage included with your printer contains OrcaSlicer-Malyan and sample files
 - Check firmware compatibility with your printer model before updating
 - For software setup help, see [Software Installation Guide](/docs/software/slicer-setup)